Klarala13/collectivity/README.md

 - open frontend folder on terminal and run npm start
 - open backend folder on terminal and run node index.js

+TO MAKE A SMALL DONATION TO OUR PLATFORM, FOLLOW THE LINK https://klarala13.github.io/collectivity/

 # collectivity
 Platform for giving and sharing.
 Inspired on ebaykleinanzeigen, free your stuff and time banks.